cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 <p align="center"><b>Figure 6:</b> Persistent diagram of the L96 embedding (2,1).</p>

+The red points (dimension 0) represent connected components that rapidly merge, indicating that the point cloud forms a single cluster.
+The blue points (dimension 1) correspond to holes in the data.
+A few elements in $H_1$ xhibit moderate persistence and lie noticeably far from the diagonal.
+These features reflect recurrent geometric structures of the underlying attractor.

 [^1]: Virk, Ž., 2022.
 Introduction to Persistent Homology.
 Založba UL FRI.
 [^2]: The GUDHI Project (2023). *GUDHI User and Reference Manual*.
 Available at: https://gudhi.inria.fr/